jameshfisher/jameshfisher.com/_posts/2017-08-05-sign-in-with-google.md

 title: 'How to let your users sign in with Google, from scratch'
 justification: I've never implemented any pages with SSO!
 I need to know how it works.
 tags: []
+summary: >-
+  Implemented Google Sign-In for a web app, handling the authentication flow and verifying ID tokens to authorize access to a private diary feature.
 ---

 Back in the dark ages (say, 2010),